danmacklin/erlang_cep/README.md

 		feed_api:add_searches(joinFeedOne, joinWinTwo, Search).

-This code sets up a hard coded search (i.e. one where search parameters do not need to be substituted) such that every time new data is added to the joinWinTwo window in the joinFeedOne feed, a query is run on the joinWinOne window looking for the string Dan in the second results field.
+This code sets up a hard coded search (i.e. one where search parameters do not need to be substituted) such that every time new data is added to the joinWinTwo window in the joinFeedOne feed, the search query is run on the joinWinOne window looking for the string Dan in the second results field.

-The results of this search are applied to the join parameter within the row function in the format [ [FeedName, WindowName, [ Joined Rows ]] ].
+The results of this search are applied to the join parameter within the Row Function in the format [ [FeedName, WindowName, [ Joined Rows ] ] ].

+More complex searches can run over multiple windows.
+The results for a more complex multi-window search might look like this.

+	[ [FeedName1, WindowName1, [ FeedName1 WindowName1 Joined Rows ] ], [FeedName2, WindowName2, [ FeedName2 WindowName2 Joined Rows ] ] ].

 ##Examples